Skip to content

 c.
 Planning and Modeling Software: Lacks Agility and Does Not Work Directly with Decision-Makers.

 Software vendors design these systems for planners to leverage “Big Data” sets.
-They are not designed for agile decision-making.
+They are not designed for agile decision-making; they are designed for planners.
 These types of systems include ERP, Inventory Management, S&OP, Digital Twin, Forecasting, and some AI-powered systems.
 For examples of shortcomings, ERPs focus on transactions, not insights.
-Moreover, planning systems are in the hands of planners, not executives for agile decision-making.
+Moreover, planning systems are in the hands of planners, catering to plotting “what if” scenarios and recurring reports.
+Indeed, generally these systems are not designed to provide information on-demand according to executives’ decision-making cycles and timings.

 d.
 Analytics and Knowledge Tools: Short on Practical Utility for Agile Decision-Making.

-Modern analytics solutions promise deep business insights, but their practical impact often falls short of expectations.
+Modern analytics software solutions promise deep business insights, but their practical impact often falls short of expectations.
 Indeed, organizations invest heavily in business intelligence platforms, machine learning algorithms, and artificial intelligence systems, only to find that these tools generate more reports than results.
 As a result, the fundamental challenge isn’t their analytical capability – it’s their inability to translate complex data into clear, actionable recommendations when business leaders need it most.
 Without a doubt, this gap between analytical power and practical utility remains a persistent challenge in these types of software.
+For more on this topic, see my article, Supply Chain Analytics Types and The Way They Work To Better Empower Decision-Making.

 e.
 Backend and Customer Support Business Systems: Isolated Data Silos, Not Designed for Agile Supply Chains.

-We can characterize these types of software as having valuable data, but it is isolated within its own individual functional silo.
+Here, we can characterize these types of software as having valuable data, but it is isolated within its own individual functional silo.
 Specifically, these systems have functions such as procurement, payment, accounting, customer relationship, and customer support.
 At times, the data in these systems are needed by executive management teams.
-Again, the problem is that these types of software are systems of records not designed for agile decision-making.
+Again, the problem is that these types of software are systems of records not designed to support agile decision-making.

 f.
 Business Automation – BPA, RPA, Personal Assistants, Autonomous AI: Designed More for Automation Support, Not Decision Support.